-Year Ended March 31, 2012 2011 2010 Expected option term 5 - 7 years 5 - 7 years 5 - 7 years Expected stock volatility 47% - 51% 46% - 51% 38% - 49% Risk-free interest rate 0.82% - 2.5% 1.11% - 3.42% 1.83% - 3.05% Expected annual dividend yield
+Year Ended March 31, 2012 2012 2011 Expected option term 5 - 7 years 5 - 7 years 5 - 7 years Expected stock volatility 47% - 51% 46% - 51% 38% - 49% Risk-free interest rate 0.82% - 2.50% 1.11% - 3.42% 1.83% - 3.05% Expected annual dividend yield value of the Company's stock on the date of grant.
+Compensation expense, including the effect of forfeitures, is recognized over the applicable service period.

-Time-Vested Restricted Share Units
+Time-Vested Restricted Stock Units

 Time-vested RSUs awarded to employees generally vest one-fourth per year over four years from the anniversary of the date of grant, provided the employee remains continuously employed with the Company.
 Shares of the Company's ordinary shares are delivered to the employee upon vesting, subject to payment of applicable withholding taxes.
-The fair value of time-vested RSUs is based on the market value of the Company's shares on the date of grant.
-Compensation expense, including the effect of forfeitures, is recognized over the applicable service period.
+The fair value of time-vested RSUs is based on the market

-Performance-Based Restricted Share Units
+Performance-Based Restricted Stock Units

 The Company had RSUs that vested upon the achievement of certain performance criteria and RSUs that vested upon the achievement of a market condition.
 Shares of the Company's ordinary shares were delivered to the employee upon vesting, subject to payment of applicable withholding taxes.
-The estimated fair value of the RSUs that vested upon the achievement of certain performance criteria was based on the market value of the Company's shares on the date of grant.
+The estimated fair value of the RSUs that vested upon the achievement of certain performance criteria was based on the market value of the Company's stock on the date of grant.
 The estimated fair value of the RSUs that vested upon the achievement of a market condition was determined through the use of a Monte Carlo simulation model, which utilizes input variables that determine the probability of satisfying the market condition stipulated in the award and calculates the fair market value for the performance award.